 Contact Information by County

-Fall is often one of the best times in Iowa.
-Warm days and cool nights, low humidity, no bugs to bother you and the brilliant Autumn colors of our trees.
+Fall is often one of the best times in Iowa, with warm days and cool nights, low humidity, very few insects and the brilliant autumn colors of our trees.

-Every year thousands of Iowans and visitors alike flock to the countryside to view nature's colorful display of red, orange, yellow and purple leaves.
+Every year, thousands of Iowans and visitors flock to the countryside to view nature's colorful display of red, orange, yellow and purple leaves.

 Fall Color - Legend and Facts

 Ash: Green ash leaves turn yellow, but white ash has a purplish cast.
 The leaves fall after those of walnut trees, but earlier than those of oaks and maples.

 Elms: Elm leaves turn various shades of yellow with some turning brown before falling, others falling while still yellow.

 Hickory: Leaves turn yellow on hickory trees, then brown before falling.

 Maple (Soft): The leaves of soft (silver) maples turn yellow but do not turn brown before falling.

 Maple (Hard): Brilliant flame red hues are the signature of hard maple leaves.
 The red pigmentation of some leaves breaks down before falling.